 They helped Rebecca Charbonneau ’16 earn a 2018 Gates Cambridge Scholarship, which will allow the art history and critical media and cultural studies double major to pursue a PhD at Cambridge University on a full ride.
 They helped Emma Thvedt ’20 earn a Boren Scholarship, a prestigious federal scholarship that provides up to $20,000 to study less commonly taught languages in international regions critical to U.S. interests.
 They helped Brittany Edwards ’17, Destiny Reyes ’17, and Meghan Wallace ’17 earn 2018-19 Fulbright Scholarships and add to Rollins’ long legacy of Fulbright Scholars.
-And they helped ensure Isaac James ’19 was one of the 100 students learning from the nation’s brightest minds in economics, quantitative methods, and policy analysis at the Junior Summer Institute in Public Policy and International Affairs.
-And that’s just in the past few months.
+And they helped ensure Isaac James ’19 was one of just 62 students to earn a 2019 Truman Scholarship, the premier graduate scholarship for aspiring public service leaders in the U.S. And that’s just in the past few months.
 In recent years, Tars have received everything from Goldwater and Pickering scholarships to National Science Foundation Fellowships.

 This past spring, computer science major Michael Gutensohn ’18 gained cutting-edge, real-world experience at Kennedy Space Center’s Augmented Virtual Reality Lab.
 It was Gutensohn’s third consecutive internship at NASA and just one of the hundreds of epic resume builders the Center for Career & Life Planning has helped Tars land in the last year.
 In fact, while Gutensohn was working on 3-D facial and object recognition at NASA, his classmates were honing their craft everywhere from Orlando City Soccer Club and the Orlando Ballet to Universal Orlando Resort and The Walt Disney Company.